Gabapentin

 Drug Interactions

-Drug-Disease Interactions: Gabapentin may have interaction with disease conditions such as heart problems, depression, diabetes, schizophrenia, bipolar disorder, suicidal tendency, kidney and liver problems.
+Drug-Disease Interactions: Inform your doctor before taking Gabapentin if you have certain medical conditions, such as breathing problems, depression, diabetes, schizophrenia, bipolar disorder, suicidal tendencies, or kidney, liver, or heart problems.

 Drug-Drug Interactions Checker List: